-UPDATE April 2014: Due to the high demand and ungratefulness of some, I will no longer be offering free seeds.
+UPDATE April 2014: Due to the high demand and ungratefulness of some, I will no longer be offering free seeds and do not offer them for sale.
 I spent hours of my own time and took food out of my family’s mouth (literally), only to have people bitch and complain about the speed of my free service.
 No more.
 I will be offering them for sale in the future, once I catch up with the outstanding requests.
 Until then, my family will be enjoying the fruits of my labors, not the ungrateful masses that feel entitled.
 To the folks that truly showed their thanks, I appreciate you, but the few bad apples have spoiled it for the rest.

 (Yes, FREE seeds!)
 A few years ago, I heard of a naturalized tomato found in the Everglades, and how, once established, it grew more like a weed than like a garden tomato.
 Thriving on neglect, and scoffing at the heat and drought, the Everglades tomatoes had a reputation of being the ideal year round crop for a lazy Florida gardener like myself.